-Maybe you can’t go to the movies, or go see The Nutcracker, but there are great things to watch right from the comfort of your own home like Lifetime holiday movies.
-I don’t know about you, but snuggling at home in my pajamas enjoying a festive movie with all our favorite snacks feels just as special as getting dressed up and going out.
+We have all learned that there are great things to watch right from our homes.
+I don’t know about you, but snuggling at home in my pajamas and enjoying a festive movie with my favorite snacks feels just as unique as getting dressed up and going out.

 4. We all have a lot to be thankful for this year.

 Many people have realized what’s important over the last few years.
 We are thankful for our jobs, homes, and, most importantly, our health.
 Engaging in old traditions can restore a sense of normalcy, even if it’s just making grandma’s eggnog recipe.